Saraki Reacts To Akpabio’s Claim Of Plan To Remove Him Over Natasha Saga

 Saraki denied ever calling on Akpabio to resign or step aside as the Senate President.

-According to Saraki, he urged the Senate President to be conscious of the fact that perception is reality.
+According to the former head of the body, he urged Akpabio to be conscious of the fact that perception is often reality.

 Read also